sarahunter/organization/README.md

-People
+Organization
 =====

+The repository for talking about everything organizationally for opensourcedesign.
+Kind of a bucket for all sorts of discussions at the moment.

+### Add Yourself to People

 A list of people who work on free / open source software, either as designers or programmers.

-### Add Yourself

 Want to add yourself to this list?
 Do the following: